krishnakrmahto/OSP-Assignment-Prevent-Brute-Force-Login-Attack/README.md

 temp.php - updations are done in this document, after verifying that the changes actually do what they are supposed to, the script is moved to validate.php. validate_documented.php - documented code.

-Note that validate.php, temp.php and validate_documented.php contain the same code.
+Note that validate.php, temp.php and validate_documented.php may not contain the same code. temp.php, is however the most updated version of validate.php.